Contents

 Complaint Mechanism

-Additionally, under special circumstances the law provides a provision for friends, relatives, co-workers, psychologist & psychiatrists, to file the complaint for an aggrieved woman due to physical incapacity, mental incapacity or death.
+In special cases, the law allows friends, relatives, co-workers, psychologists, or psychiatrists to file the complaint on behalf of the aggrieved woman in cases of physical or mental incapacity or in the event of her death.

-Once a settlement has been arrived at, the IC shall not proceed with an inquiry under the POSH Act
+After a settlement has been made, the IC will no longer conduct an inquiry under the POSH Act.

 At the request of the complainant, the IC may recommend to the employer to provide interim measures such as: